top of page

 ABOUT ME

 I completed my PhD in Astronomy in 2012, co-hosted by the University of Porto (Portugal) and Aarhus University (Denmark).
-I then joined the University of Birmingham (UK) as a Postdoctoral Research Fellow (2012 2017).
+I then joined the University of Birmingham (UK) as a Postdoctoral Research Fellow (2012 – 2017).
 In 2017, I took up a position as Research Scientist at the University of Göttingen (Germany).
 Later that year, an opportunity presented itself to return to Portugal, which led me to join IA — currently as Assistant Researcher — and FCUP — currently as Invited Assistant Professor.
 I was a Visiting Scientist at the Kavli Institute for Theoretical Physics, University of California, Santa Barbara (USA) in 2019.
-As of 2021, I lead the Stellar Astrophysics Research Group at IA, heading a multidisciplinary team composed (at the time of writing) of 22 researchers, 9 PhD students, and 9 MSc students.
+As of 2021, I lead the Stellar Astrophysics Research Group at IA, heading a multidisciplinary team composed (at the time of writing) of 22 researchers and 13 PhD students.

 I have been an active contributor to the asteroseismic program of the NASA Kepler mission (later rebranded as K2) since its launch in 2009, having also contributed to the analysis of asteroseismic targets observed by the CoRoT space mission as well as during ground-based, radial-velocity campaigns.
 I have or have had scientific coordination roles within the TESS (NASA), PLATO (ESA), and Ariel (ESA) space mission consortia.
 I led the work that allowed predictions to be made of the detectability of solar-like oscillations with TESS, work that helped shape the performance requirements for the instrumentation.
 I was also a member of the TESS Target Selection Working Group, which was responsible for overseeing construction of the mission input catalog, as well as prioritization and construction of the core-mission exoplanet target list.
 With regard to PLATO, I led (until 2017) a work package devoted to solar-type stars with planets within the framework of the PLATO Science Management (PSM), overseeing the specification of procedures to be adopted in the preparation of asteroseismic-analysis-ready light curves.
 Since 2018, I lead a work package dealing with the acquisition of grids of stellar evolution models within the framework of the PLATO Data Center (PDC).
 Concerning Ariel, I lead a work package responsible for determining the fundamental parameters of the mission's target stars.